antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 The team adopted the double-tap threshold used by UWP applications, which is considered to be an industry-quality implementation.
 WPF now uses this same implementation on Windows 8.1 and above.

 Touch events are now more reliable.
-The [Connect issue](https://connect.microsoft.com/VisualStudio/feedback/details/903760/wpf-touch-services-are-badly-broken) requesting touch event improvements has been fixed in this release.
+This [Connect issue](https://connect.microsoft.com/VisualStudio/feedback/details/903760/wpf-touch-services-are-badly-broken) requesting touch event improvements has been fixed in this release.

 Windows Forms Updates for High DPI
 ----------------------------------